rubysoho07/terraform-aws-cloudtrail-watcher/README.md

 The module creates:
 - AWS Lambda function to process CloudTrail logs
 - SNS topic for notifications
-- IAM roles and policies for secure access
+- IAM roles and policies for a Lambda Function
 - S3 bucket notifications to trigger Lambda processing
 - (Optional) CloudTrail for API logging
 - (Optional) S3 bucket for CloudTrail log storage (with a lifecycle: delete objects after 365 days)